VishuKalier2003/Web-Development/Tailwind/Core/readme.md

 ### Step - 6

 In the `Style.css` file setup the tailwind by importing the utility, component and base package.
+This can be done using the import statements.

     @import 'tailwindcss/base';
     @import 'tailwindcss/utilities';